What benefits are carers entitled to?

 Financial support for people with arthritis

 If a musculoskeletal condition like arthritis is making it difficult for a person to do everyday tasks such as getting about or caring for themselves, and this leads to extra living expenses, they may be entitled to financial support.
 If a person is struggling to work because they have arthritis, they may be able to claim government benefits.
-Find out what financial support is available.

 Help with the cost of living